 Le Chien Noir Bistro

-At 12:30pm, it was time for lunch at Le Chien Noir Bistro which serves French bistro classics and modern braisserie dishes.
+At 12:30pm, it was time for lunch at Le Chien Noir Bistro, one of the best French restaurants in Kingston serving French bistro classics and modern braisserie dishes.

 Kingston Trolley Tours